nikitavoloboev/privacy-respecting/README.md

 - [ProtonVPN](https://protonvpn.com/) - As a Swiss VPN provider, Proton does not log user activity or share data with third parties.
 Tor is also supported.
 - [Mullvad](https://mullvad.net/) - Swedish based VPN provider that retains no logs, and uses a mostly open source and transparent infrastructure available to the public.
 Accepts Bitcoin, anonymous cash payments via envelope, PayPal, and more.
+- [OVPN](https://www.ovpn.com/) - Swedish provider that operates VPN servers without any hard drives, has a strict no logs policy, and publishes transparency reports.
+Accepts Bitcoin, anonymous cash payments, PayPal, and more.

 ## Email